refinedev/refine/documentation/docs/tutorial/0-introduction/2-select-framework.md

 <UIConditional is="chakra-ui">

-The tutorial content will continue as if it were the **Chakra UI** selection.
+The tutorial content will continue as if the **Chakra UI** option has been selected.

 </UIConditional>

 <UIConditional is="headless">

-The tutorial content will continue as if it were the **headless** selection.
+The tutorial content will continue as if the **headless** option has been selected.

 </UIConditional>

 <UIConditional is="mantine">

-The tutorial content will continue as if it were the **Mantine** selection.
+The tutorial content will continue as if the **Mantine** option has been selected.

 </UIConditional>

 <UIConditional is="mui">

-The tutorial content will continue as if it were the **Material UI*** selection.
+The tutorial content will continue as if the **Material UI** option has been selected.

 </UIConditional>